LG V50 ThinQ 5G full review

 Use cases range from the obvious - using the second screen to show someone the camera output while you’re taking a photo - to the more creative: flooding the second screen with bright white to help light your face better for selfies.

 LG has even created a dedicated GamePad app which lets you turn one screen into a touchscreen controller while you use the other for playing games, further solidifying the sense that this is basically a Nintendo DS mod for your phone.
+This works well in supported games, but they're unfortunately few and far-between, and we're sceptical about how far-ranging support will ever be.

 Taken on its own, the V50 ThinQ is basically just a 5G V40 with a processor upgrade.
-That means both good and bad: faster internet speeds and new features, balanced out by a thicker body and likely reduced battery life.
+That means both good and bad: faster internet speeds and new features, balanced out by a thicker body and slightly reduced battery life.

 LG V50 ThinQ 5G: Specs